 - A visual medium makes you more clickable to new viewers.

-- A webcam makes for more opportunities to clip reactions or make entertaining, personal youtube content.
+- Webcam streams make for more opportunities to clip reactions or make entertaining, personal youtube content.

-- Streams featuring a cam make a promotion on Facebook, Twitter, and other social platforms easier.
+- A Twitch stream featuring a cam makes a promotion on Facebook, Twitter, and other social media platforms easier.

 How to Pick a Good Webcam

 There are many affordable webcams that you can use while building your channel.
 You will want to have one that is capable of streaming at 720p or higher to give a decent feed to your viewers.
 It is important to note that many webcams come equipped with mics, but you shouldn’t rely on them as they generally are of poor quality.

 Here are two of the best and most affordable webcams you can use for your live streams: